PABannier/bark.cpp/README.md

 ## Description

-The main goal of `bark.cpp` is to synthesize audio from a textual input with the [Bark](https://github.com/suno-ai/bark) model using 4-bit quantization on a MacBook.
+The main goal of `bark.cpp` is to synthesize audio from a textual input with the [Bark](https://github.com/suno-ai/bark) model.

 Bark has essentially 4 components:
 - [x] Semantic model to encode the text input